cyronchan/pdf-jpg/README.md

 ---

 **Note**: This application processes PDFs entirely in your browser.
 No data is sent to any server, ensuring complete privacy and security of your documents.

+## Upcoming Features
+- Rearranging PDF pages (drag-and-drop)
+- Combining PDFs and images into a single PDF